 - The traditional greeting towards Hindus or Indians is “Namaste” (‘I greet the god within you’).

-- Liberal middle class Pakistanis may say “Adab” (‘Respect and politeness’) while lifting a hand to their forehead.
+- Liberal middle class Pakistanis may say “Adab” (‘Respect and ’) while lifting a hand to their forehead.

 Download this Cultural Profile